Learning to accelerate distributed ADMM using graph neural networks: Introduction

-In particular, in this paper, we highlight that classical decentralized and distributed ADMM iterations \citep{makh2017admm} can be implemented as a graph network using the recently popularized message-passing framework \citep{battaglia2018relational} as we showcase in Figure~\ref{fig:ADMM_GNN} and further expand upon in Section~\ref{sec:gnn-admm}.
-Throughout this paper, we explicitly exploit this connection and utilize GNNs to accelerate the distributed ADMM algorithm.
-The contributions of our paper can be summarized as follows: \begin{itemize} \item We show the one-to-one correspondence of distributed ADMM iterations \citep{makh2017admm} and message-passing networks \citep{gilmer2017neural}, a popular framework to build graph neural networks.
-This shows a strong alignment \citep{velivckovic2021neural} between ADMM and GNNs which we exploit in this paper. \item Based on these insights, we develop and evaluate different approaches for learning to accelerate distributed ADMM through learning the hyperparameters of the algorithm corresponding to graph-, node-, and edge-level tasks to learn the step size and communication matrix. \item Finally, we propose a network architecture and loss functions to train the graph neural network in an end-to-end fashion by unrolling the ADMM iterations. \end{itemize} In numerical experiments, we demonstrate that our learning-based approaches reduces the distance of the iterates to the minimizer compared to the baseline method and can improve the convergence of ADMM even beyond the unrolling steps used during training.
-A concise summary of the notation used in this paper can be found in Appendix~\ref{app:notation}.
+In summary, our contributions in this paper are threefold: First, we show the one-to-one correspondence between distributed ADMM iterations \citep{makh2017admm} and message-passing networks \citep{gilmer2017neural}, establishing an explicit algorithmic alignment \citep{velivckovic2021neural} between ADMM and GNNs.
+Second, based on these insights, we develop and evaluate different approaches for learning instance-specific hyperparameters, namely the communication matrix and local or global step sizes, to accelerate the distributed ADMM algorithm.
+These approaches correspond to graph-, node-, and edge-level learning tasks.
+Finally, we propose a network architecture and a loss function to train the graph neural network in an end-to-end fashion by unrolling the ADMM iterations, ultimately resulting in an automated instance-specific hyperparameter tuning of ADMM.
+In numerical experiments, we demonstrate that our learning-based approaches reduce the distance from the iterates to the minimizer compared to the baseline methods and can improve the convergence of ADMM even beyond the unrolling steps used during training.\looseness=-1